For Faculty: Handling Honor Code Issues

 - recommendation of permanent dismissal from the MBA program

 Recommendations for suspension or dismissal will be reviewed by the Senior Associate Dean before enforced.

-What should you do if you do not agree with the Honor Council’s decision for your case?
+What you should do if you do not agree with the Honor Council’s decision?

 If the faculty member does not agree with the Honor Council’s decision in regard to their case, the faculty member may appeal the decision by emailing the designated administrator within five working days of the decision being released.
 The designated administrator will then organize the appeal process and inform the Senior Associate Dean.
 After reviewing the case, the Senior Associate Dean may uphold the Honor Council's decision or remand the decision back to the Honor Council.
 The Senior Associate Dean may include comments or issues to be considered further by the Honor Council.
 After further deliberation about the Dean's Office's concerns, the Honor Council shall reaffirm or alter its decision.
 At this point, the decision of the Honor Council is final.